luyangliuable/coding-notes/mlops/systematic-mapping-study/readings/Towards MLOps: A Case Study of ML Pipeline Platform.md

   * Model decay over time  such as due to changes in data distribution of the environment.
 * A lot of computational resources required
 * The monitoring and evaluation of a model may loop back to any previous step of development.
-* Massive datasets for model training and testing also bring unignorable challenges to data storage and management
+* Massive datasets for model training and testing also bring unignorable challenges to Data storage and management
 * Takes time

 RQ4: Integrating Responsible AI Principles into MLOps Pipelines: